GioAc96/Veronica/README.md

 Veronica 1.0 adds support for Server-Side session storage.
 Currently, the framework provides two different implementations:

 ### 💨 Application Session Storage
-This implementation associates each session with a unique id stored inside of HTTP Cookies.
-The session data is stored by the Veronica Application inside of a HashMap.
+This implementation associates each session with a unique session id which is passed to the http cookie.
+The session data is stored kept in memory in a HashMap data structure.
 This provides very fast session data access, at the expense of server memory usage.
 This is ideal for small applications or fast prototyping.

 ### <img src="https://www.vectorlogo.zone/logos/redis/redis-icon.svg" height="26px"> Redis Session Storage
 This implementation stores session data inside of a Redis database.
 It makes use of the [Jedis library](https://github.com/redis/jedis) to communicate with the database.